Waiareka-Deborah volcanic field: Geology

 Deposits without an age may need reclassification due to complexity.
+The presence of six overlapping Surtseyan volcanoes at one site, Cape Wanbrow, is an example of this complexity.
 At least two examples of more recent alkaline Dunedin volcanic group eruptives through Waiareka-Deborah volcanic field crystalline rock have been characterised to date.

 History

 The first geological description of volcanics associated with the group was made in 1850 by Dr. Gidon Algernon Mantell in the Quarterly Journal of the Geological Society.
 This is acknowledged in the first comprehensive geology review of Oamaru district that uses extensively the term "Deborah limestone" with respect to sedimentary strata in relationship to the volcanics.